ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

       1. 25/50 flame/smoke requirements not applicable.
    1. Note 1:
       1. Insulation for indoor applications only
-1. AMBIENT AND CHILLED EQUIPMENT INSULATION SCHEDULE**
-   1. Elastomeric cellular sheet insulation with vapor barrier coating applied to all outer surfaces, with a maximum flame spread rating of 25 or less and a smoke developed rating of 50 or less for thicknesses up to 1 inch thick, in accordance with ASTM E84.
+1. AMBIENT AND CHILLED EQUIPMENT INSULATION SCHEDULE*   1.
+Elastomeric cellular sheet insulation with vapor barrier coating applied to all outer surfaces, with a maximum flame spread rating of 25 or less and a smoke developed rating of 50 or less for thicknesses up to 1 inch thick, in accordance with ASTM E84.
 Seal joints with a waterproof vapor retardant adhesive.
 Provide insulation with a thermal conductivity ‘k’ of 0.27 Btu/(hr/sq. ft./degree F/in at 75 degrees F mean temperature.
 Elastomeric cellular sheet insulation over 1 inch thickness will be permitted in mechanical equipment rooms not used as return plenums and outdoor locations only.
    1. ASTM C177, C335, C534, D1056, D1149, E84, E96.
    1. Cellular glass insulation consisting of inorganic, foamed or cellular glass, annealed, rigid hermetically sealed cells with all joints butt and longitudinally sealed with an approved elastic joint sealer to provide a vapor barrier, or, apply ASJ, Dow “Saran 520” or VyTech “Atlas VRP” vapor barrier jacket with self-sealing laps and separate self-adhesive butt strips.
 Provide insulation with a thermal conductivity 'k' of 0.32 Btu/hr/sq. ft./degree F/in. at 75 degrees F mean temperature and a minimum service temperature of -60 degrees F. Provide insulation and jacketing conforming to the following standards:
       1. ASTM C177, C203, C240, C303, C518, C552, C623, E96, E228.